murilobnt/foxer/.github/installation/installation-without-sudo.md

 ## Step 1: Download the repository

-To install GS2D you first need to clone or download the ZIP of this repository.
+To install Foxer you first need to clone or download the ZIP of this repository.

 ## Step 2: Download the newest version of SFML